 Should Agents Join the MLS?

 There are many benefits to joining and partnering with a Multiple Listing Services provider.
 You will have access to updated listings within a certain region, but that’s not all – you can access thousands of real estate listings from the MLS and integrate them into your website.

-If you’re thinking that maybe you can use a 3rd party Vendor to get access to MLS data, we assure you it’s not allowed.
+If you think you can use a 3rd party Vendor to access MLS data, we assure you it’s not allowed.
 Each MLS provides IDX information only to registered members, even if the data is accessed through a vendor.
-And each vendor must provide a list of all their clients’ agent information as well.
+Each vendor must also provide a list of all their clients’ agent information.